-Faulkner University's executive education programs, including the Executive BBA, Executive BSB, and HRM, are offered primarily as degree completion programs.
+Faulkner University's executive education programs, including the Executive BBA and HRM, are offered primarily as degree completion programs.
 Students graduating successfully from such programs are eligible to apply for admission to graduate programs in the College of Business of Faulkner University.
 Certain graduate Business programs offered by Faulkner University might require additional prerequisites.

 Students enrolled in the program are required to take six hours in two courses titled Christian Values and Ethics in Business and The Executive and the Family.
-These courses, by studying biblical passages emphasizing ethics and family values, are to provide a sense of professional responsibility in the acquisition of the abilities to reach conclusions on a carefully reasoned basis, to act with integrity in the face of social/ organizational pressure, and to work constructively with others.
+These courses, by studying biblical passages emphasizing ethics and family values, are to provide a sense of professional responsibility in the acquisition of the abilities to reach conclusions on a carefully reasoned basis, to act with integrity in the face of social/organizational pressure, and to work constructively with others.

+Transcripts from all institutions attended are considered in calculation for honors.
 A Faulkner transcript will show both a Faulkner grade point average (GPA), and an Overall GPA that includes any transfer credit as authorized by the Registrar's Office.
-However, the final GPA, which will be considered for honors at graduation, will include all Registrar approved credit from all accredited schools attended (technical and academic) in addition to credit awarded by Faulkner University.
-Students with an Overall GPA of 3.75 or higher will graduate with honors.
+However, the final GPA, which will be considered for honors at graduation, will include all Registrar approved credit from all accredited schools attended (technical and academic) in addition to credit